miguilimzero/filament-auto-panel/README.md

 #### Primary Key

-Filament Auto tries to detect the primary key by calling the `getKeyName()` method from the resource / relation manager model.
+Filament Auto Panel tries to detect the primary key by calling the `getKeyName()` method from the resource / relation manager model.
 The primary key is searchable by default and it will also be copyable in table and infolist view.

 #### Relationship Linking